Awesome-RJ/TGH_Mirror/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 license.
 Refer to the [LICENSE](LICENSE) file for details.

 ---